 Drums

-When it comes to capturing the sound of drums, both condenser and dynamic microphones can work well, but they each have their own unique strengths and weaknesses.
+When it comes to capturing drums, both types of microphones have their place, but each has their own set of unique strengths and weaknesses.

 Check out our recommendations for the best drum microphones.